 [ECSS-Q-80] clause 6.2.2.9 is meant to stress the need that, as part of the software verification and validation, the results of the Hardware-Software Interaction Analysis be verified, i.e. that the software requirements specifying the software behaviour in the event of each hardware failure actually ensure that the software reaction is as expected and does not lead to any additional system failure.

 The HSIA is a system-level analysis that requires a significant support from software developers.
 The situation where different software suppliers contribute to the development of a software product deserves special consideration.
 A typical case is the platform software of a satellite, which is split into basic software, developed by the supplier of the CPU hardware, and application software, developed by a software development organization.
 The ultimate responsibility for the production of the HSIA is with the system developer, i.e. Prime contractor.
 It is often the case, however, that the Prime organization has not enough visibility on the hardware and software features to generate a thorough and detailed HSIA.
 Most likely, the basic and application software suppliers are required to massively contribute to the analysis.
-In order to avoid misunderstandings and discharge of responsibility, projects should define clear requirements for the production of a Hardware-Software Interaction Analysis in a multi-layer, multi-supplier set up, so that the contribution to the analysis required from the individual suppliers is clearly identified, and the Prime is aware of his task to ensure full integration of suppliers’ contributions.
+In order to avoid misunderstandings and discharge of responsibility, it is important that projects define clear requirements for the production of a Hardware-Software Interaction Analysis in a multi-layer, multi-supplier set up, so that the contribution to the analysis required from the individual suppliers is clearly identified, and the Prime is aware of his task to ensure full integration of suppliers’ contributions.

 Software dependability and safety methods and techniques